-Romans 8:8 “Those who are in the flesh cannot please God.”
+Romans 8:8 says, “Those who are in the flesh cannot please God.”

 But because Acts 10 and Romans 2:12-16 seem to say unbelievers can make right choices, and even that those right choices, in Cornelius’s case (Acts 10:1-4), can please God, this means Romans 8:8 and similar passages are not all we have.

 It would certainly be wrong to understand Acts 10 and Romans 2 in ways that contradict Romans 8:8, but the opposite is equally true.
-There is a place for common sense based on what we know—does a man who cares for his child, who sacrifices his welfare to help that child, honor God?
-Or, because he is unregenerate, is his motive 100% selfish and evil making his apparently righteous act a despicable sin, something God hates?
+There is a place for common sense based on what we know?
+Does a man who cares for his child and sacrifices his welfare to help that child honor God?
+Or, because he is unregenerate, is his motive 100% selfish and evil, making his apparently righteous act a despicable sin, something God hates?

 For instance, over the ages many an unbeliever has been tempted to commit adultery, but upon remembering his marriage vows and his commitment to his wife and children or his moral instruction or the conviction of his conscience, has turned away and said no to the temptation.
 Now, of course, he could end up proud of his virtue and take all credit for it and not recognize God, and that would be evil.
 But would this nullify the goodness of his decision?
 While evil can enter the equation given the fallen human heart, is there not goodness in obeying the conscience, God’s law written on his heart, and does this not connect with what’s said in Romans 2?